domsteil/sgxjvm-public/docs/versions/1/source/rng-enclavelet.rst

 Most of this is standard Gradle logic, so if it's not clear please refer to the Gradle user guide.
 We use the "shadow JAR" plugin to build a single JAR file containing all the class files and resources our program needs, including bundled dependencies, then we set the ``Enclave-Class`` manifest attribute.
-This points to the ``Enclavelet`` entrypoint that the framwork will load and is analogous to the ``Main-Class`` attribute executable JARs normally use.
+This points to the ``Enclavelet`` entrypoint that the framework will load and is analogous to the ``Main-Class`` attribute executable JARs normally use.
 We make the test tasks depend on ``buildSignedEnclaveSimulation``, therefore we will run our unit tests in simulation mode.
 No SGX hardware will be required, so this can run on normal CI clusters.